GoLearnToCode/kiei924-winter15-chi/weeks/1/homework.md

-**1. Setup Your Development Environment**

-In case you didn't before the first class, [follow the instructions to install all necessary development tools](/kiei924-winter15-chi/workbook/setup).
+In case you haven't already, [follow the instructions to install all necessary development tools](/kiei924-winter15-chi/workbook/setup).

 # Due Next Wednesday by 5:59PM

 Practice what we did in class.
 You should be able to:

-1. Create a new text file named "index.html"
+1. Open the `index.html` file in Sublime Text.
 2. Make this page your own.
-It could your personal profile page, blog, list of recipes, or any other idea you might have.
-3. View the page in your browser.
+Change each section so that the page describes something about you instead of good ol' Walter.
+You don't need to provide much detail.
+The main thing is to just get practice at writing HTML content.
-4. The browser tab should display a meaningful title describing what the page is about (e.g. "About Me", "Brian's Recipes", etc.)
+3. Make sure the browser tab displays a meaningful title (e.g. "About Me", "Brian's Resume", etc.)
-5. Sync your code into your GitHub.com account.
+4. Sync your code into your GitHub.com account.
 The repository should be named *(your Github username)*.github.io.
-For example, my Github username is *eng*, so my repository name for this assignment should be *eng.github.io*.
-This will automatically make your page available on the public Internet at that address (e.g. http://eng.github.io/).
+For example, my Github username is *jcohen*, so my repository name for this assignment would be *jcohen.github.io*.
+This will automatically make your page available on the public Internet at that address (e.g. http://jcohen.github.io/).

-You should use these elements at least once:
+Make sure you use all of these elements at least once:

 * h1
 * p